nagylzs/dropzone-backup-server/README.md

 You need to setup nginx to proxy requests to dropzone-backup-server.
 It is very important to increase `client_max_body_size` for your upload URL.
 It is also very important that you do not increase it for any other location.
+It is also a good idea to turn of request buffering for your upload URL.
 Here is an example:

     upstream dropzone_backend {